PageDAO/PageDAO-DocSite/community/zombieverse/story-notes.md

 *They're having trouble logging on with the storm going on...
 Then CRASH!
 A bolt of lightning teleports them to the unknown.*

-*Wake up in the metavers in a rural part of town.
+*Wake up in the metaverse in a rural part of town.
 See the lights of a city in the distance.*

 They could be spirits for all we know...

 They start traveling.
 Strange sounds all around.
 Could they be animals?

+> **INSERT ILLUSTRATION OF THE FIRST ZOMBIEVERSE SCENE HERE!**

 Farmhouses...
 A chase scene begins...
 The two run to the nearest house and bangs on the door.
 No one appears to be home, but the porch light is on.